This story, like so many that end in tears, begins with an unreasoning fit of acquisitive lust.

 Now here was the same sort of techno-aggravation, for the love of God.
 All I’d wanted was a snazzy new monitor.
 That’s all.
 That shouldn’t turn into trial by combat, should it?
 I didn’t see it coming.
 It was just supposed to be an ordinary thing in a carton.
-How was I to know I was in for the most daunting physical challenge I’ve had to confront since I was a tradesman, younger, stronger, and with more tools at my disposal, over 30 years ago?
+How was I to know I was in for the most daunting physical challenge I’ve had to confront since I was a tradesman, so much younger, stronger, and with so many more tools at my disposal, over 30 years ago?
 Too bad I forgot all the old lessons.
 Back then, we knew how to deal with frigging boxes.
-We used to have these wicked, razor-sharp box cutters in the crew kit.
+We used to have these wicked, razor-sharp box cutters in the crew kit, not the usual kind but big industrial jobs fit for a Mongol scabbard.
 That’s what I remembered, when it was over.
 I should have bought something like that for the house.
 I should have prepared better, because I knew, I knew what it could come to.
 Or at least I used to know.
 Somehow, I forgot.
 Like a moron I forgot, and I paid the price.

 Then, it went the way it always goes.